antoinekrull/cute-whales/README.md

 * Password - test

 ### Get startet; production
 If you have the jupyter notebook installed, open a new terminal and nativage to the right repository and run `jupyter notebook` to get access to the production.ipynb-file.
-You can use `pip install notebook` to intall jupyter notebook.
-Or you can run the production.py file in the directory if you can't get access to the jupyter-file.
+You can use `pip install notebook` to install jupyter notebook.
+Or you can run the production.py file in the directory if you can't get access to the jupyter-file for some reason.

+### Code comment
+There has throughtout the prject been some issues with the access to the docker container for different reasons.
+The method: `get_mongo_container_id():`was written to get the container id for the mongo container, somethimes it works and other times it doesn't.
+Therefore the mongo container-id is currently set globaly in order to make the pipeline run.

 # Project presentation